:focal(850x844:851x845):quality(75))

 After our call for input on the names for the cubs, there was a massive response.
 From this, the following names were chosen: Amazar & Argun for the boys and Zeya & Sungari for the girls.

-View here the video!
+Check out here the video!

 The little tigers are given mother's milk and after about two months they also get some solid food.
 When they are five to six months old, they eat with their mother.